Explore

 How to write a website design brief that delivers: a step-by-step guide and free customizable template

 Handing over your ideas to some design team feels bothersome.
-We've been in product development for 9 years, and we know what you're going through.
+We've been in product development since 2014, and we know what you're going through.
 In case you need a bit of support, we know a tip to help you combine contracting partnership and a healthy night’s sleep.
 You need an adequate design brief.
 Learn how to fill it out in this article.
 You’ll also get a download link to a free project brief template.

 Key takeaways